nvoronetskiy/ImGuiColorTextEdit/README.md

 ## Default Keyboard and Mouse Mappings

-Note: in the mappings listed below, the following modifier keys are used:
+- In the mappings listed below, the following modifier keys are used:
 	- Ctrl: this refers to the Command Key on MacOS and the Control key on Linux and Windows.
 	- Alt: this refers to the Option key on MacOS and the Alt key on Linux and Windows.
 	- Shift: as you would expect on all platforms.
 	- If a keyboard has a left and right version of these modifiers, the meaning is not different.

 - Cursor movements:
 	- Single left mouse click moves the cursor.